top of page

 Valerie Menard

 Valerie Menard is a freelance writer and editor, and the founder of S.A.
 Esa Enterprises, a freelance writing and editing service.
-Before that, she worked as an editor for Hispanic magazine, and La Prensa.
-She is an expert on Latino issues and use promoted stories that addressed the important political and social issues facing Latinos like, environmental justice, immigration, bilingual education, and Affirmative Action.
+Before that, she worked as an editor for Hispanic magazine and La Prensa.
+She is an expert on Latino issues - previously promoting stories that addressed important political and social issues and topics facing Latinos: environmental justice, immigration, bilingual education, and Affirmative Action to name a few.

-She has also published multiple books for children on Latino identity and issues and is the founder of the Latinx Children’s Book Project, where she encourages more Latinx children’s book writers to write culturally relevant books.
+She has also published multiple books for children on Latino identity and issues.
+Valerie is the founder of the Latinx Children’s Book Project, where she encourages more Latinx children’s book writers to write culturally relevant books.

-Her work was recognized by the California Latino Legislative Caucus in 2003 when she received the Latino Spirit Award from.
+Her work was recognized by the California Latino Legislative Caucus in 2003, when she received the Latino Spirit Award.

 A native of Glendale, California, Ms. Menard was raised in San Antonio, Texas and is a second-generation Mexican American.
 Valerie attended the University of Texas at Austin where she earned two bachelor’s degrees—one in English and the other in journalism.